 AI lives in the cloud

 Fully realizing AI’s advantages doesn’t have to be difficult.
 The best way forward is through the cloud.
 Cloud-based financial automation platforms, such as Univation, consolidate all accounting and bookkeeping functions and allow businesses to take advantage of AI and machine learning without the need for costly infrastructure.

 “It’s best to start from the use case,” advises Sokolov.
 “Don’t be a hammer looking for a nail.
 Ask, what are my biggest problems, and how could AI and machine learning help?”

-An AI platform like ctrl can also help businesses spot patterns within performance or financial data across multiple locations--something that’s of particular interest to, for instance, franchisers or professional corporations.
+An AI platform like Univation can also help businesses spot patterns within performance or financial data across multiple locations--something that’s of particular interest to, for instance, franchisers or professional corporations.
 A Deloitte advisor can use this data to pull out insights in real time, contributing to additional growth.